 Located in the southeast corner of California, only a few miles from Mexico and Arizona, sits the “official” center of the world.
 The small town of Felicity, population less than 10, is recognized by a France and a few other countries in the EU as the center of the world.
 The USA and others still haven’t jumped on the bandwagon, but that hasn’t stopped the owner of this spot from creating a fun tourist attraction that attracts hundreds of visitors a week.
 I got a chance to visit it on a very out-of-the-way drive in 2016, and I was pleasantly surprised by how much it had to offer, read on for all the information.

 - Cost: $3 for entrance to the museum, $2 more for entrance into the pyramid where the official center of the world spot is.

 Taken from their website:

 The first spot you will see when you enter the parking lot is the staircase that leads to nowhere.
 This staircase is actually an original piece of the Eiffel Tower that was bought at auction.
-It is one of 20 pieces of the original stairs that were auctioned off.
-Pretty crazy to see a piece of that famous monument in the desert
+It is one of 20 parts of the original stairs that were auctioned off.
+Pretty crazy to see a piece of that famous monument in the desert.

 Center of the World